 Our recovered fishing nets will be recycled as much as possible.
-Aquafil, the ECNC Group and Star Sock have together established the ‘Healthy Seas, a Journey from Waste to Wear’ initiative.
+Aquafil, Ghost Fishing and Star Sock have together established the ‘Healthy Seas, a Journey from Waste to Wear’ initiative.
 The main objective of the Healthy Seas initiative is to remove waste, in particular fishing nets and other marine litter, from the seas for the purpose of recycling these into textile products.
 Recovered fishing nets are still all too often dumped into landfills or burned, but as part of the Healthy Seas initiative they will be transformed and regenerated into ECONYL® yarn, a high-quality raw material used to create new products, such as socks, swimwear, underwear, carpets, etc.

 Ghost Fishing is an official affiliate of Global Underwater Explorers (GUE).
 This status is available to organizations who are engaged in ongoing research, exploration or conservation activities; these efforts ultimately support GUE’s broad global mission, encouraging local conservation programs and supporting the expansion of local activism.Ghost Fishing is a non-profit organization dedicated to the conservation of our planet’s underwater regions and achieves its goals by applying the philosophies and standards taught by GUE.
 To that end, Ghost Fishing promotes and encourages GUE training to all divers who want to be physically involved in our work.

 The Global Ghost Gear Initiative (GGGI) is a cross-sectoral alliance committed to driving solutions to the problem of lost and abandoned fishing gear worldwide.
 The GGGI aims to improve the health of marine ecosystems, protect marine animals, and safeguard human health and livelihoods.